 The same properties that make concrete floors so durable also make them easy to care for.
 Properly sealed, concrete floors are water, stain, scratch, and impact resistant.
 A little sweeping and damp mopping is all that’s required to keep them looking like new.

 Linoleum comes in a wide variety of colors, from quiet neutrals to vibrant hues.
+One of the most popular brands is Marmoleum.
 Choose from sheets that allow you to create borders and insets or tiles that can be arranged in any imaginable pattern.